This blog post was updated on July 27, 2021.

 Kitchener-Waterloo, Ontario, Canada

 An Oktoberfest celebration so major it has its own Wikipedia page, the Blumenau Oktoberfest held in Brazil is a notorious version of the celebration.
 It’s been going on since the 1980s and features a Queen of Oktoberfest pageant, a drinking competition where the contestants see who can down a meter of beer the fastest, and more.
-The festivities usually run from the second to third week of October.
+The festivities usually run from the second to the third week of October.

-The largest Oktoberfest in America, this celebration in Cincinnati (which is written out as “ZinZinnatti” for the festival) is normally set to run the third week of September.
+Can’t afford international flights to Germany, Brazil or Canada?
+No worries–you still have options right here in the U.S.A The largest Oktoberfest in America, this celebration in Cincinnati (which is written out as “ZinZinnatti” for the festival) is normally set to run the third week of September.
 Events include the annual running of the Wieners, the world’s largest chicken dance, a tug o’ war competition, and a whole lot of beer, food, and live music.

 Arguably the only Oktoberfest worth attending in the land down under, Australia’s Oktoberfest essentially turns the city’s downtown into a small German town for two weekends every fall.
-The celebration usually takes place the second week of October.
+The celebration usually takes place in the second week of October.
 Notable festival features include a farm animal petting zoo, a puppet show, lessons on German dancing, Miss Oktoberfest Brisbane, Bavarian Strongmen competitions, and German language classes for teens.